GSA/plainlanguage.gov/_pages/privacy.md

 ## Children and privacy

 We do not have information specifically for children on our website.
-The [Children’s Online Privacy Protection Act](https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule) governs information gathered online from or about children under the age of 13.
+The [Children's Online Privacy Protection Act](https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule) governs information gathered online from or about children under the age of 13.
 This site is not intended to solicit or collection information of any kind from children under age 13.
 If you believe that we have received information from a child under age 13, please contact us at [{{ site.email }}](mailto:{{ site.email }}).

 ## Questions about privacy